Project: Delving Deep into the Animal Cell – A complete walkthrough

 E. Mitochondria: The Powerhouses

 Mitochondria are the energy powerhouses of the cell, responsible for cellular respiration.
-They convert glucose and oxygen into ATP (adenosine triphosphate), the cell's primary energy currency.
+Plus, they convert glucose and oxygen into ATP (adenosine triphosphate), the cell's primary energy currency.
 Mitochondria possess their own DNA and ribosomes, suggesting an endosymbiotic origin – a theory proposing they were once independent organisms that were engulfed by eukaryotic cells.
 This double membrane structure allows for compartmentalization of the electron transport chain, a crucial step in ATP production.

 F. Lysosomes: The Recycling Centers